mahlenmorris/VCVRack/Memory.md

 Any time that a file save is completed, no matter how it was started (via the menu or the Tipsy input) and no matter if it succeeds or fails (like if the named folder doesn't exist or can't be written to), when it has completed, a trigger will come out of this output.
+#### LOG Tipsy Output
+If you want to see a human-readable log of load and save events, a cable from this output to one of the TEXTn inputs of the TTY module will show you any messages it has, including the length of files it reads in.
+This is especially useful if files aren't loading or saving as you expect.

 ### Menu Options
 #### Pick Folder for Loading